-

 Does Alaska have a uniform Motor Vehicle Registration Tax (MVRT)?

 The state as a whole does not, but some municipalities within Alaska do levy this tax.
-Check the complete MVRT list, which details respective community fees through 2010.
+Check the complete MVRT list, which details respective community fees.
+Generally, the MVRT is based upon the type of vehicle and the model year.

 Are initial registration fees contingent on vehicle type?